-- 16.1 An applicant having been permanently rejected has no reapplication right.
+16.1 An applicant having been permanently rejected has no reapplication right.
 An application will not be accepted from any individual who has been previously rejected, based on MDTA Police standards, on two occasions for substance abuse.
-Reapplication will be accepted if: - 16.1.1 An individual has abstained from usage for the period specified, and - 16.1.2 The indicated frequency requirements are met. - 16.2 A final decision will be based on the above information in addition to that developed through any counseling, testing, or investigation.
-The Chief of Police shall have the latitude to impose additional requirements based on a demonstrated need.
+Reapplication will be accepted if:

+16.1.1 An individual has abstained from usage for the period specified, and based on a demonstrated need.
 The indicated guidelines may be sufficient; however, the method of ingestion, circumstances of use, and attitude toward substance abuse may cause additional considerations and warrant more investigation prior to a final decision.